nabeela08/gurps-csheets-app/docs/urs/urs.md

 ### 1.1 Document Scope
-The purpose of this document is to define the user requirements for a desktop-based software tool that allows users to create, edit, manage, and export GURPS (Generic Universal RolePlaying System) character sheets.
-This tool will assist players and Game Masters (GMs) in managing characters during campaign preparation and gameplay.
+The purpose of this document is to define the user requirements for a MySQL-based backend database that supports an English Learning Platform.
+This system will allow students to take quizzes based on levels and lessons and will store structured content including questions, options, and user scores.
 <a name="sp1.2"></a>

 ### 1.2 Definitios and Acronym